 - Loose clothing, hair or jewelry getting caught in rotating parts or equipment.

 Protective Measures include:

 - Verify all guards are in place and effective.

 - Identify all potential pinch points before starting work.

 - Always make sure mobile equipment operators know you are in the area.
+Make eye contact.
 Never put yourself in a position between mobile equipment and a stationary object.

-- When performing lockout tagout verify the equipment is deengergized before starting work.
+- When performing lockout tagout verify the equipment is deenergized before starting work.

 - Stay alert and keep your eyes on the task you are performing.
 Always know where your body parts are.

 - Review operating manuals and work procedures before starting work, these may identify potential pinch points.

 - Heavy duty gloves may help protect against certain types of pinch points.